yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![The Availability group dashboard displays with SQLVM3 and its properties called out.](images/image403.png "Availability group dashboard")

-    > **Note:** This task could have been done using the Azure Automation script during Failback, but most DBAs would prefer a clean failback and then do this manually once they are comfortable with the failback.
+    > **Note**: This task could have been done using the Azure Automation script during Failback, but most DBAs would prefer a clean failback and then do this manually once they are comfortable with the failback.

 ### Task 4: Validate VM Backup